thinkoneminute

 The Poorest Countries Of The World

-ranks 170 out of 177 the poorest countries on the Human Development Index (UNDP HDI 2006).
+Ethiopia ranks 170 out of 177 the poorest countries on the Human Development Index (UNDP HDI 2006).
 Half of its GDP depends on agricultural activity.
 The agricultural sector suffers lowdown because of poor cultivation techniques and frequent drought.
 50% of its population 74.7 million bears the burden of poverty and 80% lives on bread line.
 47% of males and 31% of females are literate.
 Some parts of Ethiopia run a high risk of hepatitis A, hepatitis E, typhoid fever, malaria, rabies, meningococcal meningitis and schistosomiasis.